Expensify/App/docs/articles/expensify-classic/expensify-billing/Billing-Overview.md

 {% include faq-begin.md %}

 ## What if we put less than 50% of our total spend on the Expensify Card?
-If you spend less than 50% of your total USD on your Expensify Card, your bill gets discounted on a sliding scale based on the percentage of use.
-So, if you don't use the Expensify Card at all, you'll be charged the full rate for each member based on your plan and subscription.
+If less than 50% of your total USD spend is on the Expensify Card, the bill is discounted on a sliding scale.

 **Example:**
 - Annual subscription discount: 50%
 - % of Expensify Card spend (USD) across all workspaces: 20%
 - Expensify Card discount: 20%

-You save 70% on the price per member on your bill for that month.
+In that case, you'd save 70% on the price per member for that month's bill.

-Note: USD spend refers to approved USD transactions on the Expensify Card in any given month, compared to all approved USD spending on workspaces in that same month.
+Note: USD spend refers to approved USD transactions on the Expensify Card in any given month.

 {% include faq-end.md %}